 6. Heart issues

-The pain will normally last for several minutes or more.
 Additionally, chest pain from a heart attack is usually diffuse.
 This means that it is difficult to pinpoint.
-The chest pain may spread from the center or all over the chest.
+The chest pain

-Get emergency medical treatment if you have any symptoms of a heart attack, including:
+Get emergency medical treatment if you have any symptoms of a heart attack.

 Other causes of sudden, sharp chest pain include digestive disorders and viral infections like: